er1z/fakemock/README.md

 ```

 That's all.
-They all are fresh instances so don't be concerned the reference object would have messed anything.
+They all are fresh instances so don't be concerned any references.

 Groups
 -

 Sometimes it's needed to populate objects conditionally.
 Let's try with populating every 3rd generated object.
-First,
-declare a group of field:
+First, declare a group of field:

 ```php
 use Er1z\FakeMock\Annotations\FakeMock as FakeMock;